h5py/h5py/docs/high/dataset.rst

        :meth:`Group.create_dataset`.
 Otherwise, it is ``None``.

-       For untrusted HDF5 files, inspect this before reading or writing dataset data.
+       For untrusted HDF5 files, inspect this before reading or writing dataset data and reject unexpected paths.
 External storage entries can name files outside the HDF5 file, so HDF5 may read from or write to those paths when dataset data is accessed.

     .. attribute:: is_virtual